sayden/99-rust-exercises/README.md

 17. Split a list into two parts; the length of the first part is given.
 18. Extract a slice from a list.
 19. Rotate a list N places to the left.
+20. Remove the K'th element from a list.